Why hire a freelance writer?

 Professional blogs may be 10 bucks on Fiverr or UpWork, but you’ll most likely get a newb.
 For high-quality SEO content you’re looking at $0.25-$1.00 per word, which translates to:

 Why are the prices so variable?
-Well, payment is commensurate upon experience and expertise for other jobs; this is also true for freelancers.
+Well, payment is commensurate upon experience and expertise.

-Note: My prices are on the lower end of those ranges because I “ONLY” have 3 years of experience.
+Note: My prices are in the middle because I have 7 years of experience.
 Freelancers with a decade of experience will charge much more.
 They’ve earned that level of income.

 Freelancers also do larger projects.
 Say you need the copy done for your whole website.
 A freelancer may charge you $500.00 on the low end and a few thousand on the higher (more professional) end.
 In fact, you can hire a freelancer to design the website’s layout, as well!
 That’s usually a few thousand dollars, depending on the experience level of the freelancer you hire.